 Faster-Than-Light Travel: Averted, as the Talents allow mankind to circumvent the light barrier entirely via interstellar teleportation.

 Fixup Novel: Three of the four sections of To Ride Pegasus are previously published short stories.

 Generational Saga: Sort of.
 Pegasus In Flight takes place about eighty years after To Ride Pegasus, with Pegasus In Space taking place maybe a few months afterwards.
-The Rowan, however, takes place at least fifty years later, maybe even a century.
+The Rowan, however, takes place three hundred years later.

 Gone Horribly Right: Damia takes her little brother camping and tells him a scary story.
 She ends up scaring him so much that he does his best to set the forest on fire.

 Gone Horribly Wrong: Because the Mrdini planets are so overpopulated, some high officials decide to perform an experiment in a popular hibernatory to see if they can reduce the birth rate.
 It ends up killing hundreds and badly injuring even more.

 Heart Is an Awesome Power: Tirla is a very restricted telepath… who also happens to have a Talent that makes her fluent in every language in existence, and she can translate them effortlessly.
 Given that she lives in a giant community full of people who speak different languages, it's basically her full-time job.